Dutch government in 2-pronged bid to save coronavirus curfew

 However, Viruswaarheid lawyer Gerben van de Corput told the court that the initial ban was correct and should be upheld because the government did not need to use the emergency legislation.

-Citing one of the government’s advisors who has called the looming threat of more transmissible variants a “dark cloud,” Van de Corput told the judges, “a dark cloud is clearly something different to a dike breach.”
+Citing one of the government’s advisors who has called the looming threat of more contagious variants a “dark cloud,” Van de Corput told the judges, “a dark cloud is clearly something different to a dike breach.”

+Presiding Judge Marie-Anne Tan-de Sonnaville said at the end of the hearing that the court would issue a written decision next Friday.
+She said judges want to consider the case “quickly, but not too quickly.”

 The Netherlands has been in a tough lockdown since mid-December, sending infection numbers slowly lower.